sabstarr/scim-user-provisioning-service/ADMINISTRATOR_GUIDE.md

 ## Service Overview

-The SCIM 2.0 User Provisioning Service is a comprehensive API for enterprise user management that supports:
+The SCIM 2.0 User Provisioning Service is a comprehensive API for user management that supports:

 - **Multi-tenant architecture** with realm-based user isolation
 - **SCIM 2.0 compliance** for industry-standard user provisioning